 After the shot is fired the recoil would push the gun back 8 feet or more.
 It would have to be rolled back to it’s original firing position after each shot and the whole process would start again.

 Artillery played a pivotal role during the conflict.
-Destroying or capturing the enemy’s artillery was an important goal for both sides during the Civil War.
+Destroying or capturing the enemy’s artillery became an important goal for both sides during the Civil War.